idvorkin/idvorkin.github.io/_posts/2019-12-11-how-to-pick-hobbies.md

 #### Is this Autonomy Mastery Competence Purpose/Relatedness?

 For those unfamiliar with the terms, Autonomy, Mastery, Purpose (AMP) is Danial Pink's model for motivation.
 Autonomy, Competence, Relatedness (ACR) is the almost identical model articulated in self determination theory.
 These models are often used in the context of motivation for work and apply equally to hobbies.
-Accessibility is my word for autonomy, has legs is my word for Mastery/Competence and Purpose/Relatedness is my word for Purpose/Relatedness.

 #### What's the difference between hobbies and habits?

 This gets into nomenclature.
 In my model, hobbies are things that make you happy while habits (the positive ones) make you healthy.
 Practicing your hobby can become a habit.

-Should I have my hobby be my work?\*\* I'd recommend strongly against it for two reasons.
+**Should I have my hobby be my work?** I'd recommend strongly against it for two reasons.
 First, it's work so you'll need to prioritize what makes your customers happy over what makes you happy and second, because if works goes badly, you'll also lose your hobby, which defeats the purpose of having a hobby.

 #### What is your hobby?